vbsinha/autojudge/docs/source/usage.rst

 Extract the compressed files and you now have ``autojudge`` ready to use.

-If you are a fan of ``master``, then clone the repository, either using ``git`` or by downloading from GitHub from `here <https://github.com/vbsinha/autojudge>`_.
+If you are a fan of ``master``, then clone the repository, either using ``git`` or by downloading from GitHub from `here <https://github.com/vbsinha/autojudge>`__.

 Phase 1b: Setting up your environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The evaluation of submissions are conducted on a Docker image that is built while initializing the application.
-Please install Docker using the instructions provided on `their installation page <https://docs.docker.com/install/linux/docker-ce/ubuntu>`_.
+Please install Docker using the instructions provided on `their installation page <https://docs.docker.com/install/linux/docker-ce/ubuntu>`__.

 If you are very conservative about populating your default environment with random Python packages, create a virtual environment for installing some *new* packages either using ``virtualenv`` or ``conda-env``.

-Install the requirements specified in `requirements.txt <../../../requirements.txt>`_.
+Install the requirements specified in |requirements.txt|_.
 Don't forget to activate your environment if you have one.

+.. |requirements.txt| replace:: ``requirements.txt``
+.. _requirements.txt: ../../../requirements.txt

+If you going to deploy ``autojudge``, please install PostgreSQL using the instructions provided on `their installation page <https://www.postgresql.org/download/linux/ubuntu/>`__.

 Phase 2 : Run ``autojudge``
 ---------------------------